TISUnion/PrimeBackup/docs/cli.zh.md

                         '.prime_backup.meta.json', or the --auto-meta flag
                         need to be supplied
-    export              Export the given backup to a single file extract             Extract a single file from a backup migrate_db          Migrate the database to the current version (2)
+    export              Export the given backup to a single file extract             Extract a single file / directory from a backup migrate_db          Migrate the database to the current version (2)
 ```